OpenNTF/WebDevToolkitForDx/README.md

 The Dashboard tool uses the nw.js package to implement the user interface, and on some versions of Linux there are issues with some of the dependency packages for nw.js.

-# upgrade
-If you are upgrading an existing installation you should remove it using uninstall and then install the new version.
-See instruction for uninstall and install below.

 # Installation
 You must first install Node.js.
 Node.js version 0.12 is the minimum version and has had the most testing.